sgtRoberty/Mascot-Tutorial/README.md

 </figure>

 ### Get the sampling locations (Tip Locations)
+Next, we switch to the _Priors_ tab.

 We first have to choose the tree prior, which in this case is MASCOT.
-We do this by switching to the _Priors_ tab.
 Search the drop down menu next to `Tree.t:H3N2` and choose MASCOT.
-By default, the rate dynamics for this setting is `Constant`, which means that effective population sizes and migration rates are assumed to be constant through time.
+By default, the rate dynamics is `Constant`, which means that effective population sizes and migration rates are assumed to be constant through time.
 We next have to define the sampling location of the individual tips.

 Initially the column **Location** should be _NOT\_SET_ for every sequence.
 After clicking the **Guess** button, you can split the sequence on the vertical bar "\|" again by selecting "split on character" and entering "\|" in the box.
 However, the locations are in the fourth group, so this time choose "4" from the drop-down menu.
 After clicking the **OK** button, the window should look like the one shown in the figure below: